SekouDiaoNlp/SekouDiaoNlp.github.io/website/content/articles/how-to-create-buil-and-publish-a-python-package.md

 Create an account [readthedocs](https://readthedocs.org/) and [follow their instructions](https://docs.readthedocs.io/en/stable/intro/import-guide.html) on how to automatically upload your documentation to their site every time you release a new version of your package.

+The documentation will be automatically available and always up to date at https://<your-package-name>.readthedocs.io/en/latest/index.html

+You are now ready to build your package.

 ## BUILD THE PYTHON PACKAGE: